khairahscorner/frontend-engineer-portfolio/README.md

 # My Portfolio

-An "official" documentation of my developer journey.
+An "official" documentation of my frontend developer journey.

 ## Deployed to Two Platforms